 Food Standards Australia New Zealand (FSANZ) is a bi-national government agency that develops and administers the Australia New Zealand Food Standards Code.

-In Australia, FSANZ also prepares primary production and processing standards, and sets chemical residue limits for agricultural and veterinary products.
+In Australia, FSANZ also prepares primary production and processing standards, and sets maximum residue limits for agricultural and veterinary chemicals.
 In New Zealand, these activities are undertaken by the New Zealand Ministry for Primary Industries.

 Food standards enforcement

 Food standards are enforced by Australian state and territory governments and the New Zealand Government through their individual Food Acts.
 The Department of Agriculture is responsible for enforcement in regard to imported food.